Corona Uber Accident Lawyers

 Vicarious Liability

 Negligence holds a person or company responsible for their own actions.
 Vicarious liability, however, holds one party legally accountable for the actions of another.
-For example, Uber may be liable for a driver’s actions even if the company didn’t directly cause the crash.
+For example, Uber may be held liable for a driver’s actions even if the company didn’t directly cause the crash.

-- Negligent Hiring — Uber could be responsible if it hired a driver with a history of unsafe behavior without conducting a proper background check.
+- Negligent Hiring — Uber could be held responsible if it hired a driver with a history of unsafe behavior without conducting a proper background check.

 - Local Regulations — Uber must comply with all local insurance and transportation laws.
 If it ignores these requirements, the company could share liability when a crash occurs as a result.